-Mr Andrew Ford, B Arch (Non-Executive Director)
+Andrew Ford, B Arch (Non-Executive Director)

-Andy Ford, retired Woods Bagot Director, is one of the leading design principals in Australia.
-His proven creative, technical and professional abilities in architecture and interior design are matched by an understanding and appreciation of commercial realties: he is both designer and manager, professional and businessman.
+Andrew Ford retired Woods Bagot Director, is one of the leading design principals in Australia.
+His proven creative, technical and professional abilities in architecture and interior design are matched by an outstanding and appreciation of commercial realities: he is both designer and manager, professional and businessman.

-Recognised as a skilled leader and manager of multi-disciplinary teams, Andy's strategic expertise was utilized on major and special projects in Australia, Asia, Middle East, North America and Europe.
+Recognized as a skilled leader and manager of multi-disciplinary teams, Andrew's strategic expertise was utilized on major and special projects in Australia, Asia, Middle East, North America and Europe.

-Andy has been a director of the South Australian Motor Sport Board since September 2001 and was appointed Chairman in October 2011.
+Andrew has been a director of the South Australian Motor Sport Board since September 2001 and was appointed Chairman in October 2011.
 He is also a member of the Company's Audit Committee.

-Donald Stephens, BA(Acc), FCA (Non-Executive Director/Company Secretary- retired 24 August 2015)
+Donald Stephens, BA (Acc), FCA (Resigned 24 August 2015)

-Mr Stephens is a Chartered Accountant and corporate advisor with over 25 years' experience in the accounting, mining and services industries, including 14 years as a partner of HLB Mann Judd (SA), a firm of Chartered Accountants.
+Donald is a Chartered Accountant and corporate adviser with over 30 years' experience in the accounting industry, including 14 years as a partner of HLB Mann Judd (SA), a firm of Chartered Accountants.